 - Covers small business finance and entrepreneurship topics for The Balance

-- Entrepreneur, certified sommelier who opened New York-based all-tap wine bar Lois
+- Entrepreneur and certified sommelier who opened New York-based all-tap wine bar Lois

 - Founder of snack business Aida and is responsible for its finances, marketing, business operations, and fundraising

-- Her work has appeared in Thrillist, Insidehook, and Vinepair
+- Has been published in Thrillist, Insidehook, and Vinepair

 Nora O'Malley covers small business finance and accounting and entrepreneurship topics for The Balance, and has made her name as a small business owner.
 She opened Lois, New York's first all-tap wine bar, in 2015.
 Lois was dubbed one of the best bars in the East Village by many outlets, such as New York Magazine, Bon Appetit, USA Today and more.
 In 2016, Nora launched Aida, a sophisticated snack line inspired by the food at Lois, that the New York Times called, "addictive."
 At both businesses Nora is responsible for finance, marketing, business operations and fundraising.